zianti/projects/README.md

   - One search to search from all
 - Link: ?

-### SeAMK Ruoka 2 With Flutter
-#### SeAMK Ruoka Android application remade with Flutter and Dart
-- Platform: Mobile
-- Tech: ?
-- Features:
-  - Lunch menu from SeAMK student lunch restaurants
-  - Menu is parsed as JSON
-  - Possible to view history and upcoming weeks
-- Link: ?

 ### Kide App Event Ticket Bot
 #### A web app to reserve tickets from Kide App
 - Platform: Web